cyber-anderson/Formatix/README.md

 ## Why Formatix Image Converter?

-**✅ AVIF and HEIC output** — most desktop tools can only read these formats, not save to them
 **✅ No plugins needed** — works out of the box, no extra downloads or setup
 **✅ Free for everyone** — including commercial use, licensed under GPL-3.0
 **✅ Open source** — auditable, no hidden telemetry, no ads, ever
 **✅ 100% offline** — files never leave your computer
 **✅ Modern UI** — dark and light theme, drag & drop, clean interface

-Your files **never leave your computer.** No uploads, no accounts, no ads — ever.

 ---